shestaya-liniya/shestaya-liniya/README.md

 Making apps with a focus on intuitiveness and visualization.

-> Telegram is messy.
-NotLost tries to fix that.

 Background: 1 year as mobile dev at online school, solo dev of an app with 10M of users at peak

 <!--